neoforged/Documentation/neogradle_versioned_docs/version-5.x/docs/gettingstarted/index.md

 :::caution
 Make sure that any changes to the mod id are reflected in the mods.toml and main mod class.
-See [Structuring Your Mod][structuring] on the Forge docs for more information.
+See [Structuring Your Mod][structuring] on the NeoForge docs for more information.
 :::

 4. Reload or refresh your Gradle project using your IDE.
 If your IDE does not have Gradle integration, run the following from a shell in your project's directory: